Typographic Details - Using Correct Spaces and Punctuation

 Hair space

 Use a hair space to prevent adjacent characters touching.
+This adds just enough separation to avoid visual collisions between initials without disrupting flow.

 D. H. Lawrence.